 Learn More About Our Diagnostic Imaging

-Often an x-ray is done when the animal is brought in to have an issue looked at by the vet.
+Often an X-ray is done when the pet is brought in to have an issue looked at by the vet.
 For that reason, no preparation is required.
-Your vet will examine your pet, then if an x-ray is required, they will take some time to explain the procedure and what they will be looking for.
+Your vet will examine your pup, then if an X-ray is required, they will take some time to explain the procedure and what they will be looking for.

-Sedation is sometimes required in order to get a clear x-ray.
-If your dog is calm, not in too much pain, and able to lay in a comfortable position while the x-ray is being taken, sedation will not be necessary.
+Sedation is sometimes required to get a clear X-ray.
+If your dog is calm, not in too much pain, and able to lay in a comfortable position while the X-ray is being taken, sedation may not be necessary.

 On the other hand, if your dog is squirmy, edgy, or in pain sedation will be recommended.
-Other reasons why sedation may be used during your pup's x-ray include if the dog's muscles need to be relaxed in order to get a clear image, or when the x-ray is of the skull, teeth or spine.
+Other reasons why sedation may be used during your pup's X-ray include if the dog's muscles need to be relaxed to get a clear image, or when the X-ray is of the skull, teeth or spine.

-While the use of x-rays is generally considered safe for dogs, radiation is involved and so x-rays are typically used only occasionally and generally as a diagnostic tool.
-In some cases vets will use x-ray technology to glean information about a dog's pregnancy however other forms of imaging such as ultrasound could be used in that case.
+While the use of X-rays is generally considered safe for dogs, radiation is involved so X-rays are typically used only occasionally and generally as a diagnostic tool.
+In some cases, vets will use X-ray technology to glean information about a dog's pregnancy however other forms of imaging such as ultrasound could be used in that case.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.